 I’d been seeing a One-Pot Tomato Basil Pasta coming across pinterest + facebook a lot recently, + I decided to give it a try with a few changes of my own.
 In this recipe, rather than boil the pasta separately like you do with most pasta dishes, you cook it in the pot with the broth, tomatoes, + herbs.
 The benefit of cooking it this way is two-fold.
-First, it imparts a ton of flavor into the pasta, as it gets to absorb all sorts of awesomeness.
 Feta-Stuffed Chicken Breasts.
 Feta-Stuffed Chicken Breasts Ingredients tablespoon snipped dried tomatoes (not oil-packed) skinless, boneless chicken breast halves (1 to 1-1/2 pounds total) cup crumbled feta cheese (1 ounce) tablespoons softened fat-free cream cheese (1 ounce) teaspoon ground black pepper teaspoon olive oil or cooking oil Directions Place tomatoes in a small bowl.

 I’m telling you, YOU.WILL.NOT.REGRET.IT.
-I’ve made this chicken 3 times already.
-3 times in ONE WEEK.
-I’m completely, utterly, addicted to it.
-It’s the EASIEST recipe, EVER and the tastiest.
 Chinese Orange Chicken.
 Not even Panda Express can beat this homemade orange chicken!

 Today was just one of those days.
 My photography shoot went awry.
 I burned myself when frying an egg.
 There was an ant party in my kitchen trash.
 I hit the worst kind of traffic on a Saturday afternoon for a 3 mile drive.
+The highlight of my day was that I still had some of this orange chicken left.
 MyPanera.
 Orange Chicken Recipe.
 Today I’m back with yet another Chinese-American dish – Orange Chicken.

 The pictures of this fabulous chicken dish are awful, so I apologize in advance.
 While the pics don’t do it justice, I can tell you that the flavors in this dish all play off of each other so well, and it smells so good while it was cooking.
 I served it with some vegetable rice and ate every morsel of the yummy sauce.
+So good!
+This is on the must make list.
+See last night I had planned to make this for dinner.
+Mediterranean Chickenadapted from Alicia’s Recipes printable version.
 Poultry.
 Chicken in Walnut Sauce.
 Other than Asian dishes, I haven’t experimented much with nuts in cooking.

 Baking yes, of course, but not in savory dishes.
 The title of the recipe intrigued me immediately.
+After all, since becoming a “grown up”, walnuts have become a favorite of mine.
 Baked Chicken with Parmesan and Herbs.
 This chicken has just the right amount of zesty flavor from the Dijon mustard, and coated with panko bread crumbs and fresh herbs, this is an easy dinner to please the masses.